Hexheld/hexheld-docs/MD/System Architecture.md

 | `$008000` to `$00FFFF` | VRAM | 8-bit | 32 KB |
 | `$010000` to `$FFFFFF` | Hexridge | 8-bit or 16-bit | ~16 MB |

-Only the CPU and DMA units can access the address space.
+Only the CPU and DMA controller can access the address space.

 The PPU actively reads bytes from VRAM when enabled, so the hardware provides access slots for the CPU/DMA to access it.
 Consequently, each access may become delayed by a cycle.
 It is effectively 2 to 4 times slower than WRAM.

-Accesses to Hexridge ROM may be delayed by an arbitrary amount of cycles to adapt to different ROM access latencies.
+Accesses to Hexridge ROM (chip select R) may be delayed by an arbitrary amount of cycles to adapt to different ROM access latencies.

 ### Multi-Byte Values